mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 that the system has no gas giants.
 Obtaining fuel without visiting the starport can be a problem.
-A Jump–2 ship can carry enough to make two Jump–1s, but the more usual solution is to melt ice from a suitable asteroid in the system’s belt, than go looking for a suitable wreck with full tanks.
+A Jump–2 ship can carry enough to make two Jump–1s, but the more usual solution is to melt ice from a suitable asteroid in the system's belt, than go looking for a suitable wreck with full tanks.
 This allows a fast escape in the event of a patrol passing by and noticing the salvage ship.